Convergence Bound and Critical Batch Size of Muon Optimizer: Analysis of Muon's convergence

-Similar conclusions follow from Theorems \ref{thm:03}, which again demonstrate a modest advantage from incorporating Nesterov momentum.
+Similar conclusions follow from Theorem \ref{thm:03}, which again demonstrate a modest advantage from incorporating Nesterov momentum.
 These results build on Propositions \ref{prop:01} and \ref{prop:02} and therefore inherit the assumption that $\eta \leq \frac{1}{\lambda}$.
 In other words, for Muon with weight decay to attain the stated convergence rate, it must satisfy $\eta \leq \frac{1}{\lambda}$.
 Practically speaking, since the weight decay coefficient $\lambda$ is typically less than $1$, this assumption is realistic and does not materially constrain the choice of learning rate.
+Furthermore, Theorem \ref{thm:03} requires that the weight decay coefficient satisfy $\lambda < \min \left\{ \frac{1}{\| W_0 \|_{\rm{op}}}, 1\right\}$, which recommends using a small $\lambda$.
+In practice, $\lambda$ is often used with values much smaller than 1, and this assumption can also be considered realistic.
+For practical reference, under He initialization \citep{He2015Del} the operator norm $\|W_0\|_{\mathrm{op}}$ is $\mathcal{O}(1)$ for each layer: we measured $\|W_0\|_{\mathrm{op}} \approx 0.76$ for $3{\times}3$ convolution layers and $\approx 1.41$ for $1{\times}1$ shortcuts in ResNet-18, giving $1/\max_\ell \|W_0^{(\ell)}\|_{\mathrm{op}} \approx 0.71$.
+Hence the condition $\lambda < 1/\|W_0\|_{\mathrm{op}}$ is satisfied for all weight decay values used in our experiments ($\lambda \leq 0.5$).
+Compared to Theorem \ref{thm:01}, combining Muon and weight decay multiplies several terms in the upper bound by $\frac{1}{1-\lambda}$, which \emph{slightly loosens} the rate bound rather than tightening it.
+When $\lambda$ is sufficiently small we have $\frac{1}{1-\lambda} \approx 1$, so the bound does not grow excessively large even with weight decay.
+Consistent with the discussion after Propositions~\ref{prop:01}--\ref{prop:02}, the faster empirical convergence of the weight-decay variant observed in Figure~\ref{fig:convergence_bs2048} should therefore be attributed to the almost-sure boundedness of $\|W_t\|_{\rm{F}}$ and $\|\nabla f(W_t)\|_{\rm{F}}$ (i.e., implicit regularization), not to a smaller leading constant in the convergence rate.
+As in Theorem \ref{thm:01}, these bounds represent convergence to a neighborhood of a stationary point, suggesting that setting the learning rate small and the momentum and batch size large results in a smaller upper bound.